ProjectAthenia/api/UPGRADE.md

 Then the package phploc/phploc needs to be upgraded from ^6.0 to ^7.0

-### Ansible changes
+### Environment changes

-The application level ansible stuff was renamed from `athenia` to `app`.
+The application level ansible stuff was renamed from `athenia` to `app`, php has been updated to 8.2, the environment has been updated to ubuntu 22, and postgress has been changed to favor mysql.
 All changes after that are listed below.

+* Vagrantfile - Changed box settings, and updated for Parallels and Arm
 * ansible/playbook.yml - Updated athenia reference to app
-* ansible/roles/app/templates/api.projectathenia.com.conf.j2 - Changed PHP version to 8.0
+* ansible/roles/app/templates/api.projectathenia.com.conf.j2 - Changed PHP version to 8.2
+* ansible/roles/common/tasks/main.yml - Added pip install and removed unattended upgrades
+* ansible/roles/mysql/ - Added module
-* ansible/roles/php/tasks/main.yml - Changed all package installs to related 8.0 versions
+* ansible/roles/php/tasks/main.yml - Changed all package installs to related 8.2 versions
+* ansible/playbook.yml - Changed postgres to mysql and changed athenia to app
+* ansible/roles/postgres/tasks/main.yml - Updated python bindings install
+* code/.env.example - Changed default db driver to mysql
+* vagrant-do-provision.sh - Updated script to run on ubuntu 22

 ### Socket Changes